eponce92/Armand-Projects/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - OpenAI for the CLIP model
-- FastAPI team for the amazing framework
+- FastAPI team
-- Bootstrap team for the UI framework
+- Bootstrap team
-- David DeSandro for Masonry.js
+- Masonry.js contributors
+- IonIcons team